sskodje/ScreenRecorderLib/README.md

 # ScreenRecorderLib
 A .NET library for screen recording in Windows, using native Microsoft Media Foundation for realtime encoding to h264 video or PNG images.
+This library required Windows 8 or higher to function.

 Available on [NuGet](https://www.nuget.org/packages/ScreenRecorderLib/).